Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Exchange students

 Exchange students are school-aged students participating in a secondary student exchange program with an exchange organisation that is registered by the Department.
 Schools can differentiate exchange students from full-fee paying overseas students through their enrolment under an Acceptance Advice for Secondary Exchange Students (AASES).
-Secondary student exchange programs do not involve payment of tuition fees, and are not more than 12 months in duration.
+Secondary student exchange programs do not involve payment of tuition fees, and they do not continue for more than 12 months.
 The programs are part of a reciprocal arrangement that allows an overseas student to attend a Queensland secondary school on a full-time basis and a Queensland student to attend an overseas secondary school on a full-time basis.

 Note: Exchange students, like full-fee paying overseas students, will have a subclass 500 Student visa.

-Exchange students are to be included as regular full-time students if they meet all other Census criteria and if, immediately prior to the exchange, they were active in a classroom primary, secondary or special education program at a school, which contributes to a Year 12 (or equivalent) certificate in their own country.
+You should include exchange students as regular full-time students if they meet all other Census criteria and if, immediately prior to the exchange, they were active in a classroom primary, secondary or special education program at a school, which contributes to a Year 12 (or equivalent) certificate in their own country.

 Recurrent grants cannot be paid in respect of a person who has completed their formal schooling in their own country.

-Students on a short-term cultural visit (for example, students in Australia on a Tourist or Visitor's visa for less than three months on a study tour, or in Australia for intensive English classes) should be included in the Students on visitor visas, bridging visas with study limitations or no visa section of the Census form.
+You should include students on a short-term cultural visit (for example, students in Australia on a tourist or visitor's visa for less than three months on a study tour, or in Australia for intensive English classes) in the section of the Census form called Students on visitor visas, bridging visas with study limitations or no visa.

 [top of page]

-The following students on visas are not classed as overseas students and should be included as regular full-time or part-time students in the other sections of the Census form:
+The following students on visas are not classed as overseas students, so you should include them as regular full-time or part-time students in the other sections of the Census form:

-For the purposes of the Census, overseas students do not include students enrolled at a school under a visa category other than a 500 or repealed 570 to 576 student visa.
+For the purposes of the Census, do not include overseas students enrolled at the school under a visa category other than a 500 or repealed 570 to 576 student visa.

-Please also refer to Students on visitor visas, bridging visas with study limitations or no visa in these Instructions for further information on students who should only be included in that section of the Census form.
+Please also refer to Students on visitor visas, bridging visas with study limitations or no visa in these instructions for further information about students to include in that section of the Census form only.

 >> Completing the Overseas students page